 Upon waking up, your body's cortisol levels are at an all-time high, a phenomenon scientifically known as the cortisol awakening response (CAR).
 Due to cortisol's anti-inflammatory properties (when present in optimal amounts), this stress hormone supercharges your rest-and-repair capabilities.
 A cardio workout (like cycling) during your CAR may then allow you to take advantage of your cortisol-afforded post-exercise recovery and improve your nighttime sleep.

 If you need hard proof, a small-scale study involving 20 participants weighed morning (7 a.m.), afternoon (1 p.m.), and evening (7 p.m.) exercises against one another.
 The verdict was clear — the early morning workout trumped the rest and extended deep sleep longer than the afternoon session.
-(Do note that the study did not specify the chronotype distribution of the participants, which may influence individual results.)
+(Do note that the study did not specify the chronotype distribution — whether people were early birds or night owls — which may influence individual results.)

 More evidence indicates that after a workout, your body's cortisol levels stay low for the next 24-48 hours.
 This is probably why you feel lighter and more relaxed for the rest of the day and throughout the night, translating to better sleep.
 A 2019 study also highlights that aerobic exercise amplifies the body's CAR, which is then "positively associated with greater decreases in subjective stress."